 First…let’s head into Enterprise Alert.
 From the home page, we’ll click on Alerts…and then Maintenance Windows.

-Once we’re into the Maintenance Windows screen, we’re presented with several options.
+Once we’re into the Maintenance Windows screen, we are being presented with several options.
 First, we have the different choices of Alert Policies.
 You’ll see this column on the left hand side of the screen.
 At the top of the column, you have a choice of searching for a policy and switching the list between alert policies and tags.

 Once you’ve chosen the Alert Policy or group of policies associated with a tag, simply select it and drag it onto the calendar.